sqlitecloud/docs/src/pages/docs/commands/disable-plugin.md

 ---
 title: DISABLE PLUGIN
-description: Use this command to disable a plugin.
-Established connections will continue to have that plugin loaded.
-The disabled setting affects only new connection.
+description: Use this command to disable a plugin
 ---

 ## Syntax